 How to Accept Credit Card Payments Over the Phone

-That’s where a reputable merchant services provider can help.
-A good payments partner can supply you with a merchant bank account.
-The provider also maintains the hardware and software that enables you to process credit card payments.
+That’s where your merchant services provider comes into play.
+A good payments partner can not only supply you with a merchant bank account, but also maintain the hardware and software that enables you to process card-not-present payments quickly and securely, such as maintaining a virtual terminal for their merchants’ use.

 Small business credit card processing costs